curateteaching/digitalpedagogy/keywords/eportfolio.md

 Yancey, Kathleen Blake.
 Reflection in the Writing Classroom.
 Logan, UT: Utah State UP, 1998.
 Print.

------. ÒPostmodernism, Palimpsest, and Portfolios: Theoretical Issues in the Representation of Student Work.Ó College Composition and Communication.
-55.4 (2004): 738–61.
+-----. Ã’Postmodernism, Palimpsest, and Portfolios: Theoretical Issues in the Representation of Student Work.Ã“ College Composition and Communication.
+55.4 (2004): 738Â–61.
 Print.

------.
-“Electronic Portfolios and Writing Assessment: A Work in Progress.”
-In Paretti, Marie C. and Katrina Powell, eds.
+-----. Â“Electronic Portfolios and Writing Assessment: A Work in Progress.Â” In Paretti, Marie C. and Katrina Powell, eds.
 Assessment in Writing.
 Assessment in the Disciplines Series, Volume 4.
 Tallahassee: Association of Institutional Research, 2010: 183-205.

 -----. ePortfolio Fall 2015.
 Print.